gnoppix/gnoppix-wallpapers/README.md

-# gnoppix-wallpapers
-# gnoppix-wallpapers
-# gnoppix-wallpapers
+## gnoppix-wallpapers

+Wallpapers for Gnoppix